microsoftgraph/microsoft-graph-docs-contrib/concepts/known_issues.md

 ### Teams in Microsoft Teams (preview)

-Microsoft Teams are built on Office 365 groups.
-All group APIs can also be used with teams, with the exception that the Create group API does not currently allow you to create a team.
+Microsoft Teams and Office 365 groups share similar functionality.
+All group APIs can be used with teams, with the exception that the Create group API does not currently allow you to create a team.
 Future API releases will support this.

 ### Microsoft Teams channels (preview)